flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 !!! info "This integration does not require having an active Navigraph subscription."

-We have unified our SimBrief Integration with Navigraph.
 Your Navigraph account needs to be configured in the flyPad EFB.

-You can do this by navigating to following page on the flyPad (EFB):
+You can do this by navigating to the following page on the flyPad (EFB):

 1. Settings Page
 - 3rd Party Options